AdobeDocs/app-builder/src/pages/guides/extensions/index.md

         - produces `application/json`

 ## How do I use it in my App Builder Project?
-Similar to other properties in a App Builder project, we leverage configurations in your codebase to define Extension properties.
+Similar to other properties in an App Builder project, we leverage configurations in your codebase to define Extension properties.
 Follow the detailed instructions below with sample code to see how you can use it in your project!

 ### New Project
 Simply follow instructions in [Creating your First App Builder Application](../../getting_started/first_app.md), you will be prompted through a few selections that set up the Extension Point info by default in your App Builder project.